StephenELevy/bikesharing/README.md

 5. The Checkout Times caption shows average checkout times of 5 mins for all users, 5 mins for males users, and 6 mins for female users.
 This observation should be addressed.

-6. The high weekday usage from 7-9 am. and 5-7 pm. by Male Subscibers indicates that Citibike serves primiarly as a work tranportation convenience for men in NYC - particularly in Manhattan during August 2019.
+6. The high weekday usage from 7-9 am. and 5-7 pm. by Male Subscibers indicates that Citibike serves primarily as a work tranportation convenience for men in NYC - particularly in Manhattan during August 2019.

 7. The remaining 11 months should be analyzed to determine annual user counts.
 NYC has many months of cold, rainy, & snowy weather, which are not conducive to bicycle transport.
 The Des Moines weather could present similar challenges for many months of the year.